Investigate Anisotropy

-Investigate Anisotropy interpolates a 3D Variogram in all directions, which is used to identify directions of spatial continuity with color bands of the average variance.
-The chosen orientation should align with the maximum grade continuity (i.e. direction where similar grades can be seen).
+The Investigate Anisotropy screen is used to generate a 3D variogram in all directions, presented in a dedicated 3D viewing window to identify directions of spatial continuity.
+Continuity is indicated by colour bands of the average variance.
+The chosen orientation should align with the maximum grade continuity (that is, the direction where similar grades can be seen).

-This 3D Variogram model should be interpreted with the sample data, to ensure the interpreted anisotropy is expected relative to the data and the geological setting.
+This 3D Variogram model should be interpreted with respect to sample data, to ensure the anisotropy is expected relative to the data and the geological setting.
 This orientation is used for setting the reference plane for variogram modelling.

 Defining Lag Values

-The 3D Variogram window shows a variance model colored according to standard legend bins representing bands of continuity from high correlation between samples (below sill) to no correlation between sills (above sill).
-These legend colors and thresholds are adjustable with the legend slider.
+The 3D Variogram window shows a variance model coloured according to standard legend bins representing bands of continuity from high correlation between samples (below sill) to no correlation between sills (above sill).
+These legend colours and thresholds are adjustable with the legend slider.

 The separation distance of sample data pairs is referred to as “lag”, and the plotted value is the average variance at that separation distance.
 As the lag distance increases, so the variances changes.
 Typically, the variance increases up to the sill after which the variance falls above the sill.
 Once the variance increases above the sill, the sample separation is such that there is no longer relationship between samples.
 Often at large distances the where the variance drops below the sill which implies correlation, but this is more likely noise and should not be interpreted as correlation.

-By default, Lag is calculated as 1/10 of the Maximum Lag distance (see Field Details, below) but can be adjusted as required.
+By default, Lag is calculated as 1/10 of the Maximum Lag distance, but can be adjusted.

 A suitable initial value is in the order of your sample spacing.
 Choosing a suitable value should show an area of high continuity in the centre of the 3D variogram.
 The default Maximum lag value at half the maximum distance between samples, however this may be reduced so the variance map is focused around the area of interest (for example, the maximum lag might be set as 10 x the lag value).